Restorative dentistry services offered by your New Westminster dentist.

 Fillings are the most common procedure performed at most dental offices.
 Lack of proper oral hygiene often leads to decay (cavities).
 Dental fillings are used to repair the damage created by decay.
 Fillings restore form and function to the tooth, however, in cases of larger decay or fractures, crowns may be more suited.

-We provide a large number of treatment options including fillings, cleanings, root canals, dental implants, crowns, and bridges.
+Your New Westminster dentist provides a large number of treatment options including fillings, cleanings, root canals, dental implants, crowns, and bridges.
 Our goal is to meet your dental needs and offer you an enjoyable visit.

 To treat a cavity we remove the decayed portion of the tooth and then “fill” the area on the tooth where the decayed material once lived.
 Fillings are also used to repair cracked or broken teeth and teeth that have been worn down from misuse (such as from nail-biting or tooth grinding).